BEACHES – NEW TERRITORIES

 Excellent facilities at Hong Kong Gold Coast Resort complement Golden Beach's clean sands

-GETTING THERE – Golden Beach is located on Castle Peak Road (possibly Hong Kong’s longest road stretching all the way from Kowloon to Yuen Long) and is served by the bus stop “Hong Kong Gold Coast”.
-Currently KMB bus services display bus stop names inside the bus.
-Citybus buses are currently (at May 2009) being fitted with bus stop name display panels which are not as yet working.
+GETTING THERE – Golden Beach is located on Castle Peak Road (possibly Hong Kong’s longest road stretching all the way from Kowloon to Yuen Long) and is served by the bus stop “Hong Kong Gold Coast” (display panels inside the bus show next bus stop names).
 There are direct bus services to Golden Beach by Citybus service 962 from Causeway Bay (Moreton Terrace Bus Terminus behind Hong Kong Central Library) via Causeway Bay, Wan Chai, Admiralty, Central, Sheung Wan and Western Harbour Tunnel.
 Buses run at approx 15/20 minute intervals.
 There is a less frequent service by Citybus service 962B from Admiralty (West) Bus Terminus.
 The journey from Causeway Bay to Golden Beach takes about 70 minutes.
 Hong Kong Gold Coast/Golden Beach is also served by KMB route 53 from Tsuen Wan Nina Tower Bus Terminus close to Tsuen Wan MTR Station via Castle Peak Road and KMB route 61M which can be boarded at various points on Castle Peak Road in Tsuen Wan including outside Tai Wo Hau MTR Station.
 Alternatively from Tuen Mun MTR Station feeder service K51 serves Hong Kong Gold Coast/Golden Beach and from Castle Peak Road in Tuen Mun Town Centre buses 53, 61M, 52X also serve Hong Kong Gold Coast/Golden Beach.
 From Tuen Mun the journey to Golden Beach takes about 10 minutes.